StudentDataLabs/EmptyHousingInnovationLab/learning-resources/workshop.md

 2. Select ‘Graduated’ from the drop-down menu
 3. Choose our field: empty_london_percentage_ALL_Empty_2015_Percent
 4. Choose your colour scale with ‘color ramp’.
 You have a few options here but we’re going to stick with the oranges scale
 5. Below, you’ll see ‘method’.
-Usually, I use Natural Breaks (Jenks), which classifies the values into the most accurate available groups, or Pretty Breaks, which is highly popular.
-The methods have their advantages and disadvantages so do some research first.
-We’ll go with the Natural Breaks (Jenks) method here
+They have their advantages and disadvantages so do some research first.
+We’ll go with the Natural Breaks (Jenks) method here to illustrate how it works in QGIS but you may be better off with the Pretty Breaks method
 6. Under ‘classes’ you can choose how many ramps.
 We’ll go for 5.
 Select ‘Classify’ and ‘OK’

 ![](https://studentdatalabs.files.wordpress.com/2016/10/screen-shot-2016-10-21-at-02-55-39.png)